 All our pupils have the opportunity to experience this part of French culture when we have a whole school Bastille Day celebration.
 The day starts with a whole school assembly to learn more about the history of Bastille Day, followed by classroom activities and a French themed school lunch.

-On a bi-annual basis, the Year 5 and 6 children are invited and encouraged to take part in a one week trip to France.
-This proves to be is one of our most popular events in the school calander and a hugely valuable learning experience which builds on the prior learning the pupils have had throughout KS2..
+On a bi-annual basis, Year 5 and 6 children are invited and encouraged to take part in a one week trip to France.
+This proves to be is one of our most popular events in the school calendar and a hugely valuable learning experience that builds on the prior learning the pupils have had throughout KS2.
 At Buglawton, we acknowledge and embrace the importance of outdoor educational learning to the curriculum.
 More than just a fun ‘school trip away’, the French residential is a key part of our curriculum which creates experiences that enhance pupils’ classroom learning, adding opportunities pupils may not otherwise have.
 It promotes the importance of allowing children to connect with the outdoor world, and the powerful and inspirational lessons to be learned by experiencing a different culture and language.

-Duolingo is an online platform that children and parents can access at home whcih includes a language-learning website and app, as well as a digital language proficiency assessment exam.
+Duolingo is an online platform that children and parents can access at home which includes a language-learning website and app, as well as a digital language proficiency assessment exam.
 The app and the website are free to use.
 Sometimes it's hard to stay motivated when learning online but Duolingo is so fun that children will pick up new skills whilst playing a game.